 If this myostatin thing works, the ”inhibitors” will be made by pharmaceutical companies and sold in pharmacies just like steroids.
 Moreover, the primary purpose of the drugs wouldn’t be muscle enlargement in healthy people.
 The goal would be to cure diseases.

 Inhibiting a naturally occurring protein in your body is not a joke.
 If you think that you will be able to go to the local supplement store and buy some myostatin blocking formula without prescription, update your brain firmware.

 Is it true that genetically gifted bodybuilders have very low levels of myostatin in their systems?

 Of course, not.
 They just want you to think so.
 Pro bodybuilders are pathological liars of the highest order.
 Sooner or later, every pro goes mental and starts to believe his own nonsense.

 The backbone of many training programs are muscle-enhancing drugs.
-When you are big, people listen even if what you say doesn’t make any sense.
-In reality, myostatin deficiency has become nothing but a front.
+When you are big, people listen even if your theories don’t make any sense.
+In reality, myostatin deficiency is nothing but a front.
 Steroids are still the ultimate muscle-building drug.
-Maybe in the future, there will be a breakthrough in myostatin inhibition, but so far, we only have speculation, placebo, and wishful thinking.
+Maybe in the future, there will be a breakthrough in myostatin inhibition, but so far, we only have speculations, placebo, and wishful thinking.